Kbman99/dog-watch/README.rst

+Dog Watch

-Get temperature, acceleration, and angular velocity from an ICM42605 sensor (polling & trigger mode).
+Eventually a watch for dogs, but for now get temperature, acceleration, and angular velocity from an ICM42688 sensor (polling & trigger mode).

 Description
 ***********